aws-samples/eks-workshop-v2/website/docs/security/kyverno/reports.md

 sidebar_position: 137
 ---

-Kyverno also includes a [policy reporting](https://kyverno.io/docs/policy-reports/) tool, using the open format defined by the Kubernetes Policy Working Group and deployed as custom resources in the cluster.
+Kyverno also includes a [Policy Reporting](https://kyverno.io/docs/policy-reports/) tool, using the open format defined by the Kubernetes Policy Working Group and deployed as custom resources in the cluster.
 Kyverno emits these reports when admission actions like *CREATE*, *UPDATE*, and *DELETE* are performed in the cluster, they are also generated as a result of background scans that validate policies on already existing resources.

 So far in the workshop we have created a few Policies for specific rules.
 When a resource is matched by one or more rules according to the policy definition and violate any of them, an entry will be created in the report for each violation, resulting in multiple entries if the same resouce matches and violate multiple rules.
 When resources are deleted their entry will be removed from the reports, meaning that Kyverno Reports will always represent the current state of the cluster and do not record historical information.